liamzdenek/ferment-ai/memory-bank/ecs-implementation-approach.md

 - **Serialization**: Converts the entire state (events, entities, components, systems, processes) to a JSON string
 - **Deserialization**: Reconstructs the state from a JSON string
+- **Compression**: Optionally compresses the serialized state for efficiency

 ### Construct Binding